ilkkamtk/fullstack/week10/MongoEngine.md

    - Modify a cat.
    - Delete a cat.
    - Create additional cats and owners and test querying by area.
-   - Do the same for users
+   - Do the same for users.
 6. If owner field in Cat returns only the ObjectId.
 Modify the GET endpoints to populate the owner field using `select_related()` as shown above.
-7. Create Marshmallow schemas for User and Cat in `api/schemas/user_schema.py` and `api/v1/cats/cat_schema.py`.
+7. JSON returned from GET endpoints are not plain dicts/lists, so you need to use Marshmallow for serialization.
+Create Marshmallow schemas for User and Cat in `api/schemas/user_schema.py` and `api/v1/cats/cat_schema.py`.
 8. Modify the controllers to use the schemas for serialization as shown above.

 ---